 Wouldn't it be nice if a little capsule was all you needed for healthy skin, hair, and nails?
 If you follow any influencers on social media, you might've come across an ad or two for supplements that promise to solve all your beauty woes—and you might even be tempted to try them.
 One that likely sounds familiar is biotin (aka vitamin B7).
-Touted as the secret to a clear complexion (not to mention longer, stronger nails and hair), biotin does have a role in the metabolism of glucose, fats, and proteins, but does that necessarily mean you need to be supplementing it?
+Touted as the secret to a clear complexion (not to mention longer, stronger nails and hair), biotin does have a role in the metabolism of glucose, fats, and proteins, according to our experts, but does that necessarily mean you need to be supplementing it?
 Before blindly ordering a bottle of biotin tablets online, find out what the experts have to say about its efficacy and whether it's worth trying out.
 Ahead, NY-based board-certified dermatologists Marisa Garshick, MD, of Medical Dermatology and Cosmetic Surgery, and Debra Jaliman, MD, address the rumors about the benefits of biotin for the skin.
 Keep reading to find out whether there's scientific proof to back up the claims or if the magic beauty pill is just a pipe dream.

 Type of ingredient: B complex vitamin

 Who should use it: According to Jaliman, anyone deficient in biotin can take the supplement.

 How often can you use it: Garshick says the general dose of a biotin supplement used is 2.5 to 3 mg (2500 to 3000 mcg) a day, but it hasn't been extensively studied, so it is still unknown what the best optimal dosing is.
 However, Jaliman says a supplement is safe for daily use for most but advises people to follow the directions on the specific product they purchase.
 Because it depends on the micrograms, Jaliman suggests checking the label to decide how often it should be taken.